 CANCER: The LHP Cancer Programme Survey has been completed with an excellent level of feedback, and the Programme Leadership Team are now working together to review the results and move to the next stage of hosting workshops to define the priorities.
 This will then inform the further development of the LHP Cancer Programme Strategy.

 INFECTION: LHP continues to support the preparation for the infection-themed application for NIHR Biomedical Research Centre status in 2021.
-The Centre of Excellence for Infectious Diseases Research (CEIDR) is a partnership between the University of Liverpool and Liverpool School of Tropical Medicine with LHP providing strategic support for Liverpool’s bid.
-It is led by Professor William Hope, was launched in January.
-CEIDR
+The Centre of Excellence for Infectious Diseases Research (CEIDR) is a partnership between the University of Liverpool and Liverpool School of Tropical Medicine with LHP providing strategic support.
+Led by Professor William Hope, it was launched in January.

 Dates for several infection road shows at NHS Trusts have already been confirmed and further details are available from your local R&D Team Manager or Elizabeth Collins, LHP Programme Manager for Infection at: email@example.com